campworkcoeman/campworkcoeman.org/wifi-landing.md

 ## Year-Round Programs

 Camp Workcoeman offers organized Scouting programs and events throughout the year.
-These programs take place on weekends throughout the fall, winter, and spring as well as weekdays during the summer.
+These programs take place on weekends throughout the fall, winter, and spring as well as throughout the week during summer.

 > %list-group%
 > <a href="{{ site.url }}/scouts-bsa/year-round-programs/" class="list-group-item">Upcoming Scouts BSA Programs</a>